smtifahim/Loading-Simple-SCKAN/sckan-to-simple-sckan/readme.md

 After each [Pre-release or Release of SCKAN](https://github.com/SciCrunch/NIF-Ontology/releases) we need to replace the turtle files under the `input_ttl` directory with the corresponing files used in the SCKAN release.
 For now, this is a manual process that  involves the following steps:

 * Download the file where the name ends with `sckan.zip` from the release link and extract the files
-* Under the directory called `data` select and copy the following 4 files:
+* Under the directory called `data` , select and copy the following 5 files:
   * (1) `npo-merged.ttl`
   * (2) `npo-merged-reasoned.ttl`
   * (3) `uberon.ttl`
   * (4) `uberon-reasoned.ttl`
+  * (5)  `prov-record.ttl`
 * Paste the four files above under `input_ttl`.

-The other two input files required for the transformation process are the following.
+The other input files required for the transformation process are the following.
+Please note: the following files don't need to be updated unless there are changes in the specification of NPO's relational properties.

 * `input_ttl/simple-sckan-properties.ttl` and `sparql-query/simple-sckan-constructs.rq`